ixofoundation/docs/Emerging Platform/Data-Integrity.md

 ## Recommendations for Security and Performance

-1. **Regular Key Rotation**
+**1. Regular Key Rotation**
-   • Update cryptographic keys periodically to minimize exposure from compromised credentials.
+- Update cryptographic keys periodically to minimize exposure from compromised credentials.
-   • Implement multi-signature requirements for especially critical actions or data records.
+- Implement multi-signature requirements for especially critical actions or data records.

-2. **Redundant Node Deployment**
+**2. Redundant Node Deployment**
-   • Operate multiple geographically distributed validator nodes to ensure high availability.
+- Operate multiple geographically distributed validator nodes to ensure high availability.
-   • Use load balancing across nodes to prevent bottlenecks and denial-of-service attempts.
+- Use load balancing across nodes to prevent bottlenecks and denial-of-service attempts.

-3. **Continuous Monitoring and Auditing**
+**3. Continuous Monitoring and Auditing**
-   • Track system events in real time, flagging anomalies or unusual patterns.
+- Track system events in real time, flagging anomalies or unusual patterns.
-   • Run frequent data integrity checks to confirm that stored records match their cryptographic references.
+- Run frequent data integrity checks to confirm that stored records match their cryptographic references.

-4. **Scalable Infrastructure**
+**4. Scalable Infrastructure**
-   • Use container orchestration or cloud-based autoscaling to handle surges in transaction volume.
+- Use container orchestration or cloud-based autoscaling to handle surges in transaction volume.
-   • Incorporate caching and efficient indexing to optimize data retrieval and reduce latency.
+- Incorporate caching and efficient indexing to optimize data retrieval and reduce latency.

-5. **Incident Response Planning**
+**5. Incident Response Planning**
-   • Establish and rehearse procedures for identifying, containing, and recovering from attacks.
+- Establish and rehearse procedures for identifying, containing, and recovering from attacks.
-   • Maintain off-chain, immutable backups for disaster recovery.
+- Maintain off-chain, immutable backups for disaster recovery.

 By combining these technical and organizational safeguards, the Emerging Platform achieves a high standard of data integrity, significantly reducing the risk of fraudulent mitigation outcome claims and ensuring ongoing trust in climate-related records.